lordryns/screech/README.md

 ## Installation

-Screech is designed to be extremly easy to setup, only takes a few steps
+Screech is designed to be extremely easy to setup, only takes a few steps

 *Note*: Screech requires Termux:Api in order to work because it makes use of a number of apis.